 Mineral Owner Resources | How AI Answers Mineral Questions | Mineral Buyer Directory | County Clerk Directory

 Understanding mineral rights terminology is just the first step.
+Many of the terms above — mineral estate, severance, executive rights, bonus payment, delay rental, royalty interest — describe strands of the same property interest; the reference on the anatomy of a mineral estate and the bundle of rights puts them together and explains how each one can be owned separately.
 If you own mineral rights and need help managing your assets, Valor's mineral management services can help you maximize your royalty income while ensuring your interests are protected.

 Fill out the form below and one of our experts will reach out to discuss your needs.